 You must take out mortgage protection insurance when you get a mortgage, except in certain circumstances, see below.
 Mortgage repayment protection insurance is usually optional.

 When you get a mortgage to buy your home, you will generally need to take out mortgage protection insurance.
 This is a particular type of life assurance that is taken out for the term of the mortgage.
 It pays off the mortgage if you, or someone you have the mortgage with, dies.

 Mortgage protection should be paid on a joint life, first death basis.
-This means that the mortgage is repaid when the first person dies if a couple is involved.
+This means that the mortgage is repaid when the first person dies if you are a couple.

 You should review your mortgage protection policy regularly and ensure that you take out additional cover, if necessary.
 For example, you may need additional cover if you extend the term of your mortgage.
 You must keep your payments up to date.
 If you go into arrears, the policy may lapse.

 The Competition and Consumer Protection Commission (CCPC) publishes detailed information on mortgage protection insurance.

 Exceptions to the legal requirement to have mortgage protection insurance

 You do not have to take out mortgage protection insurance if: